-“It was the Father’s good pleasure for all the fullness to dwell in Him” (1:19; NASB).
+“It was the Father’s good pleasure for all the fullness to dwell in Him” (1:19).

-“For in Him all the fullness of Deity dwells in bodily form” (2:9; NASB).
+“For in Him all the fullness of Deity dwells in bodily form” (2:9).

-According to 1:19 it is “all the fullness” but in 2:9 it is “the fullness of Deity”.
-It is therefore assumed that “all the fullness” (1:9) can also be understood as “the fullness of Deity.”
+While 1:19 refers to “all the fullness,” in 2:9 it is “the fullness of Deity.”
+It is therefore assumed that “all the fullness” (1:9) is equivalent to “the fullness of Deity.”
 Some translations interpret “the fullness of Deity” as follows:

 “God was pleased to have all his fullness dwell in him” (NIV; 1:19).

 “For in Christ lives all the fullness of God in a human body” (New Living Translation; 2:9).

 Other translations take it one step further to interpret this fullness as God Himself, for instance: